WFLZ-FM: 93-3 FLZ

 On January 19, 2012, Clear Channel announced that after 18 years, the MJ Morning Show would be discontinued.
 The final broadcast was on February 17, 2012.
 Clear Channel announced that the Kane Show would take over the morning spot.

 On April 4, 2014, radio DJs Jeff Daly and Josh Foreman, also known as Ratboy and Staypuff, announced they would be moving to Philadelphia to host an afternoon-drive slot from 3 to 7 at co-owned Top 40 station WIOQ.
 Radio DJ Nathan "Brody" Halegua took over the slot from 7 pm to midnight on April 7.

-On October 30, 2015, at 3:00 p.m., WFLZ temporarily changed its name to "Taylor 93.3" to honor Taylor Swift.
+On October 30, 2015, at 3:00 pm, WFLZ temporarily changed its name to "Taylor 93.3" to honor Taylor Swift.
 The last concert on her 1989 World Tour in the U.S. was in Tampa at Raymond James Stadium.

 On April 11, 2020, the Kane Show ended.
 After over a month of running with no morning DJ, iHeart announced that "THEjoeSHOW", hosted by Joe Carballo, Ashley Nics and Producer Jed from sister station WKQI in Detroit, would host mornings beginning June 1.

 On January 25, 2021, to celebrate the Tampa Bay Buccaneers winning the NFC Championship Game and making history as the first team to play a Super Bowl at home, the station re-branded as "93-3 B-U-C." The "B-U-C" branding continued on the day after the Buccaneers won the game.

+During Hurricane Milton in 2024, WFLZ simulcasted the audio of WFLA-TV's live news coverage.
+The iHeart-specific coverage that aired statewide aired in Tampa on the other stations in the cluster.